Please ✉️ mail or 📞 call to discuss your requirements.

 because it is consistent in storing the details of each ingredient (quantity, units, size, name, etc).
 If you have access to such a database, this lets you get the calories, fats, sugars, carbohydrates, fibre, allergens, and other data for labelling, hygiene, legal, and food security requirements.

-A detailed paper describing the system (Flynn, 2020) was presented at the Balisage conference in the summer of 2020.
+A detailed paper describing the system (Flynn, 2020) was presented at the Balisage conference in July 2020.
+A second paper, on the use of CSS to format the XML for print versions (Flynn, 2021), was presented at the same conference in August 2021.

 Current status: